 Their quest is power.

-They don't care how they get back in there, doesn't matter to them.
+They don't care how they get back in there.

 There's no ego involved here in that sense.

-Getting getting there is the objective, how they get there is irrelevant.
+How they get there is irrelevant.

-If they have to use Bill to get people to think they're voting for him when they vote for Hillary, then that's what they're gonna do, and that's what they are doing.
+If they have to use Bill to get people to think they're voting for him when they vote for Hillary, then that's what they're going to do.

-Especially in Iowa and probably in New Hampshire, too.
+Especially in Iowa and probably in New Hampshire too.

-Mike, in uh Leto, Ohio.
+Mike in Leto, Ohio.

 Nice to have you with us, sir.